microsoft/TREC-2019-Deep-Learning/README.md

 | Train Triples QID PID Format               | [qidpidtriples.train.full.tar.gz](https://msmarco.blob.core.windows.net/msmarcoranking/qidpidtriples.train.full.tar.gz) |    5.7 GB |                       269,919,004  | tsv: qid, positive pid, negative pid |
 | Top 1000 Train                            | [top1000.train.tar.gz](https://msmarco.blob.core.windows.net/msmarcoranking/top1000.train.tar.gz)                       |  175.0 GB |                       478,016,942  | tsv: qid, pid, query, passage |
 | Top 1000 Dev                              | [top1000.dev.tar.gz](https://msmarco.blob.core.windows.net/msmarcoranking/top1000.dev.tar.gz)                           |    2.4 GB |                         6,669,195  | tsv: qid, pid, query, passage |

-### Passage ranking task
-The first task focuses on passage ranking.
-We have two subtasks related to this: Full ranking and top-1000 re-ranking.

-In context of full ranking subtask, given a question, you are expected to rank passages from the full collection in terms of their likelihood of containing an answer to the question.
-You can submit up to 1000 passages for this task.

-In context of top-1000 re-ranking subtask, we will be providing you with an initial ranking of 1000 passages (with no particular order) and you are expected to re-rank these passages based on their likelihood of containing an answer to the question.

-### Document ranking task

-Similar to the passage ranking task, the document ranking task also has a full ranking and re-ranking subtasks.

-In the full ranking subtask, you are expected to rank documents based on their relevance to the question, where documents can be retrieved from the full document collection provided.
-You can submit up to 1000 documents for this task.

-In the re-ranking subtask, we will be providing you with an initial ranking of 100 documents and you are expected to re-rank these documents in terms of their relevance to the question.

 ## Submission instructions